fxlin/uva-os-main/docs/rpi3/rpi3-setup.md

 ![alt text](image-2.png)

-Note: your PC may give different names to the USB-serial dongle, e.g. COM4.
+Note: your PC may give different names to the USB-UART dongle, e.g. COM4.
 Find it out by looking at Windows Device Manager.

 ### Power up & test